KevinAst/feature-u/docs/api.md

   validateConfigurationMeth ⇒ string</h5>
 A validation hook allowing this aspect to verify it's own requiredconfiguration (if any).
 Some aspects may require certain settingsin self for them to operate.**API:** {{book.api.validateConfigurationMeth$}}

-**Returns**: string - an error message when self is in an invalid state(falsy wheni valid).
+**Returns**: string - an error message when self is in an invalid state(falsy when valid).
 Because this validation occurs under thecontrol of {{book.api.launchApp}}, any message is prefixed with:`'launchApp() parameter violation: '`.

 <br/><br/><br/>